Loading...

 These exercise and activity options can help you stay active and reduce your risk of falls.
 They are available in Edinburgh.

-Steady Steps is a 16-week programme delivered by Edinburgh Leisure, for anyone who has had, or is at risk of having, a fall.
-If you feel you would benefit from taking part in Steady Steps, speak to your health practitioner who can refer you.
+Balanced Life is a programme delivered by Edinburgh Leisure, for anyone who has had, or is at risk of having, a fall.
+If you feel you would benefit from taking part in Balanced Life, speak to your health practitioner who can refer you.
 Each weekly session includes specific exercises designed to improve balance, endurance, strength and flexibility.

 Movement for Memories , also delivered by Edinburgh Leisure, is designed to support people living with dementia to be active.
 If you have dementia, you can be referred to Movement for Memories by your healthcare practitioner, or you can complete the online self-referral form.

-Paths for All: There are lots of ways to be active.
-Paths for All is a Scottish charity that provides health walks in local areas.
-You can follow this link to find a health walk local to you.
+Walking Scotland: There are lots of ways to be active.
+Walking Scotland is a Scottish charity that provides health walks in local areas.
+You can follow this link to find a health walk local to you by searching with your EH postcode and checking the map for options that might suit you.

 Lots of activities you do regularly and enjoy all help with staying active!